 Cottey College is an independent liberal arts and sciences college for women.
 Founded in 1884 by Virginia Alice Cottey Stockard, it is currently owned and supported by the P.E.O.
 Sisterhood, a philanthropic women’s organization.
-Cottey offers baccalaureate degrees in the following programs: Business, English, Environmental Studies, Health Sciences, International Business, International Relations, Liberal Arts and Psychology as well as Associate degrees in Arts and Science.
+Cottey offers baccalaureate degrees in the following programs: Biology, Business, Criminology, English, Environmental Studies, Health Sciences, International Business, International Relations, Liberal Arts, Organizational Leadership, Psychology, Secondary Education, and Women, Gender, and Sexuality Studies as well as Associate degrees in Arts and Science.

 Second year students (28-56 credits) or transfer students (after completion of 24 credits at Cottey) participate in a trip outside of the United States.
 The college pays for airfare and lodging, while students are responsible for meals and incidental expenses.
 Destinations are announced each spring for the following year.
 Past classes have traveled to London, Paris, Madrid, Barcelona, Rome, and Florence.
 If a student chooses an alternate trip, she may be responsible for additional fees.
 Alternate destinations have included Japan, Peru, New Zealand, Guatemala and Thailand.